Railroad-Team/RailroadOld/README.md

 ### How do I contribute?

-1. **(RECOMENDED)** Join the Discord server, which allows you to talk and discuss with other contributors.
+1. **(RECOMMENDED)** Join the Discord server, which allows you to talk and discuss with other contributors.
 2. Fork the repository and make your changes.
 3. Make a pull request to this repository.